-- Copied work from another student

-- Providing plagiarised work (see below for what is plagiarism)

-- Shared answers

-- Worked together with another student (when not required)

-- Written information taken into a test.
+- Copied work from another student - Providing plagiarised work (see below for what is plagiarism) - Shared answers - Worked together with another student (when not required) - Written information taken into a test unless specifically allowed.

 All the above are considered to be misconduct and will not be tolerated.